 The bell dinged its arrival to the 4th floor and the two men squeezed their way to the front of the cab and together stepped from the elevator into the main hall.
 The elevator doors closed and Tim moved to step forward, towards the double glass doors that separated the corridor from the main office.

 Together, they each pushed open a door that led into an active office, where several people were running around waving papers in the air, comparing notes, and pointing at computer screens- despite their business they all, at one point or another, looked up to give Tim a sympathetic look.

 “Why do they keep looking at me like that?”
 He grumbled and looked at Al with his peripheral vision.

 “It’s not every day we lose one of our own…” Al replied with just as low a tone.

 Tim swallowed with difficulty and turned towards his desk, not bothering to reply, while Al went to his office.

 The US Marshall Emblem that hung on the wall by the door went overlooked by all in the office.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Marie WriterWrite a Review